Philippine Bank of Communications: History

 PBCOM started as the Philippine branch of the Chinese Bank of Communications, which became one of the first non-American foreign commercial banks to operate in the Philippines (foreign because it was under Chinese control at the time) with the granting of its banking license on August 15, 1939.
 It was incorporated and registered with the Securities and Exchange Commission on August 23 and started operations on September 4.
 The bank started operations at the ground floor of the Trade and Commerce Building on Juan Luna Street in Binondo, Manila, with a staff of twenty men, all below the age of thirty and many fresh out of school.

 During the Japanese occupation of the Philippines, PBCOM followed most other banks at the time and closed operations.
 It resumed operations after World War II in 1945 through the infusion of new financial capital, although it had to operate from another building as its main offices at the time were used as the headquarters of General Douglas MacArthur.
-Although it was not legally obligated to do so, PBCOM announced that it would honor all pre-war accounts, saying instead that the war and subsequent occupation of the Philippines was merely a long bank holiday that would have no effect on any depositary instrument PBCom had at the time.
+Although it was not legally obligated to do so, PBCOM announced that it would honor all pre-war accounts, saying that the war and subsequent occupation of the Philippines was merely a long bank holiday that would have no effect on any depositary instrument PBCom had at the time.
 A year later, PBCOM would join the Manila Clearing House Association.

-On July 15, 1947, PBCOM opened its first provincial branch in Cebu City and leased a lot in front of its main office at the time a year later.
+On July 15, 1947, PBCOM opened its first provincial branch in Cebu City and a year later leased a lot in front of its main office at the time.
 By March 1953, PBCOM's new six-story headquarters was inaugurated.
-The bank's trust department was established in 1962 and its headquarters was remodeled in 1964, which included the retrofitting of the building to house Binondo's first escalator.
+The bank's trust department was established in 1962 and its headquarters remodeled in 1964, which included the retrofitting of the building to house Binondo's first escalator.

 On June 21, 1974, the then Chinese-owned PBCOM was put under majority Filipino control with the purchase of a majority stake in the bank by Ralph Nubla and his company.
 The new management subsequently infused an additional 83 million pesos in capital, and established its treasuries group later in the year.
 PBCom was subsequently accredited as a certified government securities dealer in 1981.

 PBCOM was listed on the Manila and Makati Stock Exchanges (now the Philippine Stock Exchange) in 1988 and reached an agreement with Filinvest Land to develop its properties on Ayala Avenue.
 In May 1997, the property was developed into the 52-storey PBCom Tower, the bank's new headquarters and the tallest building in the Philippines.
 PBCOM relocated its original Cebu City branch in 1999 and celebrated its sixtieth anniversary in September 1999.
 2.6 billion pesos of fresh capital was infused in 2000 and PBCOM subsequently acquired Consumer Savings Bank, a nineteen-branch savings bank.
 The bank moved into PBCOM Tower in 2001, occupying the first ten floors.
 Because of the move, PBCOM subsequently refreshed its image with a new logo.